 “We’re experiencing what is likely to be the greatest percentage loss of elephants in history,” said Richard G. Ruggiero, an official with the United States Fish and Wildlife Service.

 “The huge populations in West Africa have disappeared, and those in the center and east are going rapidly,” said Andrew Dobson, an ecologist at Princeton.
 “The question is: Do you want your children to grow up in a world without elephants?”

 Garamba National Park in the Democratic Republic of Congo (bordering the Central African Republic) once had more than 20,000 elephants.
-Last year, there were around 2,800.
-This year (2013), maybe 2,000.
+Last year, there were around 2,800, and there are even less today.

 Over the past twenty years terrorist poachers from Sudan have badly affected the elephant population in the Bamnigui-Bangoran National Park in northeastern Central African Republic where Ecofaune Project works.

 The symbol of the CAR is an elephant!
 As Julie Owona of Cameroon writes at Al Jazeera: "with the disappearance of elephants, the continent is losing a part of its soul."